-My office continues to reduce its adverse impact on the environment.
-It has had some success since 2006-07.
+My office continues to monitor its impact on the environment.
+As I have reported in past annual reports, it has had some success since 2006-07.
 The momentum has been maintained with the work of an active Green Team, which was established by the Director Corporate Services in September 2008.
 The Team supports and educates staff to use energy efficiently and to reduce waste creation and increase waste recycling wherever possible.